dariodematties/Dirichlet/README.md

 which is an interpreted language, you won't need to compile the soft in order to run it.
 To run this soft you need to have [GNU Octave](https://www.gnu.org/software/octave/) installed in your machine and [statistics package](https://octave.sourceforge.io/statistics/index.html).
+You also need to have [python3](https://www.python.org/download/releases/3.0/) and the following packages: numpy, scipy.io, matplotlib.pyplot and from scipy, spatial.
 That's all.

 ## Running the tests